TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-beta-tester-guide.rst

 Aloe Beta Tester Guide
 ======================

-The Aloe Beta program allows users to test the new **Jobs Service** in a production-like Tapis (Agave) environment before it gets deployed to production.
-The Aloe Beta test environment includes a snapshot of the production Agave database along with a way to generate credentials to access that environment.
+The Aloe Beta program allows users to test the new **Jobs Service** in a production-like Tapis environment before it gets deployed to production.
+The Aloe Beta test environment includes a snapshot of the production Tapis database along with a way to generate credentials to access that environment.
 This document explains how to configure and use the Aloe Beta test environment.

 The documentation on the new Aloe Job service itself can be found `here <https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/jobs/introduction.html>`_.